 The Apostles’ Creed is not a production of the Apostles themselves, but it contains a brief summary of their teachings, as the words are almost all directly from their Epistles.
 In its present form it is of no later date than the 4th century.
 More than any other creed of Christendom, it may justly be called an ecumenical symbol of faith.

-I believe in God the Father, Almighty, Maker of heaven and earth.
+I believe in God the Father Almighty,

-And in Jesus Christ, His only begotten Son, our Lord;
+his only begotten Son, our Lord;

-Who was conceived by the Holy Spirit,
+who was conceived by the Holy Spirit,

-Suffered under Pontius Pilate;
+suffered under Pontius Pilate;

 was crucified, dead, and buried;

-The third day He rose again from the dead;
+the third day he rose again from the dead;

-From thence He shall come to judge the living and the dead.
+from there he shall come to judge the living and the dead.

-I believe in the Holy Spirit.
+I believe in the Holy Spirit;

 the communion of saints;

-The forgiveness of sins;
+the forgiveness of sins;

-The resurrection of the body;
+the resurrection of the body;

-And the life everlasting.
+and the life everlasting.
+Amen.